Cigaretteman/Project_2018/Aquaponics-Info.md

 ## Challenges

-The following are some of the challenges and weaknesses of using an Aquaponics system:
+The following are some key challenges of using an Aquaponics system:

 1. Requires energy/power to pump water from the fish tanks to the grow beds.
 2. Manually pumping out the water from the fish tanks would require a lot of time and manpower in large scale farming systems.